St. Petersburg subway bomb suspect identified as Kyrgyz man: reports

-MOSCOW — A suspect in the deadly subway bombing in St. Petersburg, Russia, was reportedly identified by authorities Tuesday as a Kyrgyz-born man in his early 20s.
+MOSCOW — A suicide bomber was behind the grisly attack on the St. Petersburg subway, Russian authorities said Tuesday as the death toll rose to 14.

-The central Asian state of Kyrgyzstan's State Committee for National Security said it believed Akbarzhon Jalilov, born in Osh in 1995, was linked to the attack but his exact role was unclear, the Associated Press and Reuters reported.
+Russian investigators said body parts of the suspect were found in the third car of the train.

-The explosion, which came while President Vladimir Putin was visiting the city, his hometown, tore through a train under Russia's second-largest city, killing 14 and wounding close to 50.
+The explosion, which came while President Vladimir Putin was visiting his home city, tore through a train Monday afternoon.
 Police later found and defused a shrapnel-packed explosive device at another station.

-Interfax news service cited an unidentified law enforcement official saying that investigators believe a single suspect left the second device before blowing himself up on the train, according to the Associated Press.
-None of the reports could be independently confirmed by NBC News.
+Eleven victims were killed at the scene, one died in an ambulance and two more at the hospital, Russia's health minister Veronika Skvortsova told reporters.
+Forty-nine wounded were still hospitalized, she said.

+Russia's top investigative body said in a statement it had identified the suspected bomber but did not disclose his details.
+Officials in the central Asian state of Kyrgyzstan identified that suspect as a Kyrgyz-born man in his 20s, according to the Associated Press and Reuters.

 Russia is home to a large diaspora of Central Asian migrants who flee poverty and unemployment in their home countries for jobs in Russia.